scottfrasso/ts-nestjs-bootstrap/README.md

 Thnings that make this different than the vanilla NestJS bootstrap repo:

 * Background jobs via CLI
-* --A database with companies/users/settings with migrations written to support it--
+* ~~A database with companies/users/settings with migrations written to support it~~

 This repository originally came from [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.